Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Examples and Figures

 \section{Examples and Figures}

-In section \ref{sec-4-1} and \ref{sec-5-1}, the NL$\sigma$M action densities of two-soliton solution and double-pole solution are shown.
-Their connection through a limitation is revealed in section \ref{sec-4-2}.
+In Secs. \ref{sec-4-1} and \ref{sec-5-1}, the NL$\sigma$M action densities of the two-soliton solution and double-pole solution are shown.
+Their connection via a limiting procedure is revealed in Sec. \ref{sec-4-2}.
 In this section, we explain the resonance limits of two-soliton solutions by illustrating fruitful figures in terms of the explicit result \eqref{NL Sigma term_2-Soliton_form 2}, where the double-pole interaction \eqref{Double-pole_action density} and V-shape soliton will be revealed.